wssimms/gssquared/Docs/Compatibility.md

 locksmith ability to quarter track isn't going to work the way the code is written now.
 16 sector fast disk claims "address" field is missing on every sector and track.
 I wonder if this is all due to lack of quarter-track support.
 This did not work in the previous iteration of the code either.
+All the 16-sector utils now work (format, verify, etc.) Nibble copying does not.

 ### 5.0
 nothing working here either.
-It's never turning the disk drive motors on. it must be doing it some different way.
+It's never turning the disk drive motors on. it must be doing it some different way. probably same status as 6.0.

 ## Glider